GSA/smartpay-website/README.md

 ```
 This will rebuild the static assests and place them in the `/public` directory.
 To learn more, visit USWDS [Getting started for developers  ](https://designsystem.digital.gov/documentation/getting-started-for-developers/).

+## ☁️ Deploying to Cloud.gov Pages
+[Cloud.gov Pages](https://pages.cloud.gov/) manages the deployment of this site by watching for changes to the github repository.
+Changes to the `main` branch will be deployed to production.
+Changes to staging will be deployed to the demo site.
+For other branches Cloud.gov Pages will create a preview specific to that branch.
+See [Pages Documentation](https://cloud.gov/pages/documentation/) for specific information.
 ## 👀 Want to learn more?

 [Astro documentation](https://docs.astro.build).
 Astro also maintains a helpful [Discord server](https://astro.build/chat).